Medial-EarlySign/MR_Wiki/Tutorials/02.Access Data/index.md

 The `lut` now contains `1` at indices corresponding to the `J00-J99` codes and `0` otherwise.
 This mapping can handle complex relationships, such as mapping NDC drug codes to ATC codes, not just simple string matching.

 > [!NOTE]
-> You can pass multiple values to `prep_sets_lookup_table`, it acceptes a list of codes to create a single lookup table with OR condition between all codes.
+> You can pass multiple values to [prep_sets_lookup_table](https://medial-earlysign.github.io/MR_Tools/MedPython.html#med.PidRepository.dict_prep_sets_lookup_table), it acceptes a list of codes to create a single lookup table with OR condition between all codes.

 **Step 2: Apply the Lookup Table**